 Having a good daily skincare routine that includes gentle cleansing, may help to take control of your symptoms by reducing flare-ups.
 Here are four little rules to follow when cleansing:

 Last but not least, don’t struggle on your own, you can always ask professionals for help and support.
-Your pharmacist or doctor will be able to recommend over-the-counter treatments like Dermalex Rosacea Treatment.
+Your pharmacist or doctor will be able to recommend over-the-counter treatments.